Back to the Be Inspired Blog

 Consult The Experts At SummerWinds

 If you have questions about how to test your soil acidity, or you just want recommendations on which pepper varieties will be happiest in your existing garden space, come in and ask one of our gardening experts!
-Visit us at any of our three California locations, or keep an eye on our class schedule for more garden inspiration.
+Visit us at any of our 5 Bay Area locations.